 Afterschool and summer learning programs are critical to supporting the development of children, but low-income families are often unable to afford these valuable programs or find high-quality care.

-To address these gaps, EDC supports state agencies and other stakeholders in expanding the supply of care for school-age children (ages 5–13) through the National Center on Afterschool and Summer Enrichment (NCASE).
-NCASE is part of an integrated Early Childhood Training and Technical Assistance System of nine national centers working on behalf of the Administration for Children and Families at the U.S. Department of Health and Human Services.
+To address these gaps, EDC supports state agencies and other stakeholders in expanding the supply of care for school-age children (ages 5–12) through the National Center on Afterschool and Summer Enrichment (NCASE).
+NCASE is part of an integrated Early Childhood Training and Technical Assistance System of national centers working on behalf of the Administration for Children and Families at the U.S. Department of Health and Human Services.
 Serving states, territories, and tribal communities, NCASE works to increase access to high-quality afterschool and summer learning experiences for school-age children in families of low income.

 NCASE provides training and technical assistance through the following activities:

 - Develop and disseminate materials on key topics and promising practices in school-age care

 - Provide training and technical assistance to help state agencies supported by the Child Care and Development Fund (CCDF) improve the quality and supply of school-age programs